Haivision/srt/srtcore/README.md

 Which header files are public, protected and private, it's defined in the manifest file together with all source files that the SRT library comprises of: `filelist.maf`.
+Curently all public and protected header files are stored in the `srt` directory so that applications can reach them the same way also if they are using compiled library without installation.

 Common files
 ============